rabbitmq/rabbitmq-java-client/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.rabbitmq/amqp-client/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.rabbitmq/amqp-client)

-#### 4.x+ Series
+#### 5.x Series

-Starting with `4.0`, this client releases are independent from RabbitMQ server releases.
+This client releases are independent from RabbitMQ server releases and can be used with RabbitMQ server `3.x`.
-These versions can still be used with RabbitMQ server `3.x`.
+They require Java 8 or more.

 ``` xml
 <dependency>